zhenga8533/bbvw-wiki/docs/pokemon/braviary-hisui.md

 ### Sprites

-Braviary-Hisui has no sprites available in Blaze Black/Volt White.
+Braviary Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries